pilaf/webliero-faq/README.md

 The original MS-DOS Liero had keyboard aim controls and WebLiero tries to mimic the original Liero as much as possible.
 Incorporating mouse aim would also drastically change the the metagame, giving an unfair advantage to mouse-aiming players, while many in the Liero community prefer to keep the classic keyboard aim controls.
 In addition, the developer of WebLiero has said that there may be technical reasons why adding mouse aim may not be as simple as it seems.

 That is not to say that WebLiero will never have mouse aim, but it's a complex issue.

+### Can WebLiero be playerd on Mobile?

+No. While the website will load and the game will run just fine on mobile browsers, WebLiero requires a proper keyboard to be controlled.
+You can spectate games on mobile though, but not much else.

+Perhaps using a Bluetooth keyboard would work, if you happen to know please open an issue and I'll update this answer.

 ## How to play